From Vegas to Macau: Plot

 Rainbow is put inside a glass tank, which has gas in it.
-During the match, Ken reveals that he had undergone through a surgery to implant a card sensor into his fingernail which allows the details of a certain card to be fed into his brain.
+During the match, Ken reveals that he had undergone surgery to implant a card sensor into his fingernail which allows the details of a certain card to be fed into his brain.
 The people following Mr. Ko start a revolution against him after watching Lionel Messi of Barcelona score against Real Madrid, winning them.
 After killing them all, Mr. Ko tries finding Ken.
 Ken starts shooting cards in retaliation.
 "Cool", is revealed to be wearing the mask of one of Mr. Ko's crew, whom had secretly diverted the ship back towards the waters, which police are now making their way to.
 While making their way towards the top, "Cool" and Rainbow meets the Assassin.
 "Cool" and the Assassin fight, which "Cool" ends him off with a few punches to his face, making him look like a duck.

 Mr. Ko starts to escape, only to be met by Ken.
 Ken now mercilessly shoots cards at Mr. Ko, striking him multiple times.
-Mr. Ko is later subdued by him, and arrested by the Police.
+Mr. Ko is later subdued by him, and arrested by the police.

 While Ken is doing the disciple rituals with "Cool" on the first day of the Lunar New Year at his place, "Cool" receives a call from a mysterious someone, who also shows interest to take Cool as his disciple.
 Ken questions Cool who is more qualified to impart his skills to him.
 At this moment, the doors swing open.
 A man in his black suit, playing with his jade ring walks into the scene.
 "I believe I am qualified to take him as my disciple."
 This man was no other than God of Gamblers Ko Chun (from the God of Gamblers series) himself.